13 reasons why living on a boat in a marina is better than living in a house on land

 Other Articles/Videos You Might Find Interesting

-The Back Story To How We Ended Up In A Marina
+The Back Story Of How We Ended Up Living on a Boat in a Marina

-For almost three years my family and I traveled from one location to another.
+My family and I traveled from one location to another for almost three years.
 We certainly were not living on a boat in a marina!
-We started off in the Mediterranean, crossed the Atlantic Ocean, cruised the Caribbean, and eventually, after 18,500 miles, decided to settle down for a long-term stay (1 year?) in Charleston, South Carolina.
+We started in the Mediterranean, crossed the Atlantic Ocean, cruised the Caribbean, and eventually, after 18,500 miles, decided to settle down for a long-term stay (1 year?) in Charleston, South Carolina.

-Our choice to homeschool our, at the time 6-year-old daughter, didn’t work as well as expected.
+Our choice to homeschool our then 6-year-old daughter didn’t work as well as expected.
 After many discussions, my husband and I decided that a proper schooling environment would be best.
-We decided to temporarily curtail our cruising lifestyle and instead enroll our daughter, Sienna, into the First Grade in America.
+We decided to temporarily curtail our cruising lifestyle and instead enroll our daughter, Sienna, in the First Grade in America.

-So…we’ll be living on our boat, in a marina, for at least one year – perhaps longer…
+So…we’ll live on our boat in a marina for at least one year – perhaps longer…

 With the prospect of staying in Charleston for at least a year, my husband and I discussed the idea of renting or buying a property.
-In our minds, having a boat was for the purpose of using the boat.
-If not sail to around the world; we’d want to at least use our boat to sail when conditions allowed us to do so.
+In our minds, having a boat was to use the boat.
+If we did not sail around the world, we’d want to use our boat at least to sail when conditions allowed us to do so.

-Interestingly, we’ve found ourselves in a rather odd situation – sailing around Charleston on a 56’ sailboat isn’t fun.
+Interestingly, we’ve found ourselves in a rather odd situation—sailing around Charleston on a 56-foot sailboat isn’t fun.

-The marina that we settled in sits right smack in the middle of a tidal river.
-Coming and going outside of slack tide, when the river is running fast, is almost a certain disaster.
-Every week a boat gets pinned up against docked boats because the engine isn’t capable of fighting the tide and making it into a slip.
-A boat enters a pontoon area, lines up to turn into a slip and before the skipper makes the turn, the boat is pushed onto docked boats and has to sit there until the slack tide arrives.
+The marina we settled in sits smack in the middle of a tidal river.
+When the river is running fast, coming and going outside of slack tide is almost a certain disaster.
+Every week, a boat gets pinned up against docked boats because the engine can’t fight the tide and make it into a slip.
+A boat enters a pontoon area and lines up to turn into a slip.
+Before the skipper makes the turn, the boat is pushed onto docked boats and has to sit there until the slack tide arrives.

-Furthermore, the harbor is so small that we would have to tack constantly rather than have an enjoyable easy-going sail.
-When we took my parents out they sat around enjoying the sights while I tacked one way, crossed the boat, and prepared to tack the other way…repeat, repeat, repeat.
-Perhaps this is the downside of living on a boat in a marina?
+Furthermore, the harbor is so small that we must constantly tack rather than have an enjoyable, easy-going sail.
+When we took my parents out, they sat around enjoying the sights while I tacked one way, crossed the boat, and prepared to tack the other way…repeat, repeat, repeat.
+Perhaps this is the downside of living on a boat in a marina.

 So… we’ve ended up in a situation where we’re living on a boat in a marina where our boat is a static home rather than our originally intended vessel for travel and adventure.

-Interestingly, there are many people around us that live on their boat and never leave the marina on purpose.
+Interestingly, many people around us live on their boats and never leave the marina on purpose.

-For us, our situation changed but for many people, they’ve made the conscious decision to live in a marina full time.
-Some marina liveaboards work locally and others are retired.
+Our situation has changed, but many people have decided to live in a marina full-time.
+Some marina liveaboards work locally, and others are retired.
 One of our neighbors has been in our marina for seven years.
 He has a lovely 60’ powerboat with no engine!

-From my perspective, however, I’ve felt a variety of conflicting feelings.
+However, I’ve felt a variety of conflicting feelings.
 We didn’t consciously set out to live in a marina.
-For some reason, I’ve felt the urge to get a property on land, but when further investigating my thought process I really can’t justify the craving.
+For some reason, I’ve felt the urge to get a property on land, but when further investigating my thought process, I really can’t justify the craving.

 Other Articles/Videos About Living on a Boat in a Marina that You Might Find Interesting: